 Step 2.
 Find a Monero exchange

-There are many exchanges on offer if you want to buy and sell Monero, and each has its own advantages and disadvantages so it’s a good idea to do your homework.
+There are many exchanges on offer if you want to buy Monero, and each has its own advantages and disadvantages so it’s a good idea to do your homework.
 To get you started, here are two of our favourite exchanges:

 - Kraken: Founded in 2011, Kraken is one of the biggest and most trusted cryptocurrency exchanges around and, in 2020, is a great place to buy Monero.
 It’s US-based but has links with banks in Germany and Japan.
 Kraken users can trade a wide variety of fiat currencies and cryptocurrencies on the platform.

 - KuCoin: KuCoin has five-million worldwide users and is one of the more advanced trading platforms out there, but don’t let that put you off if you’re new to the game as it’s simple to use, safe and can be accessed via a desktop computer or via Android and iOS phones.